-Click here to read pet topics such as rabies, pet vaccines, and why we recommend annual exams for even the healthiest of pets!
+Articles on rabies, vaccines, why we recommend annual exams for even the healthiest of pets and more: click here!

 Cat Friendly Practice

 We're proud to announce our certification as a cat-friendly practice, one of the only in our area!
 This means we provide the highest quality medical care while minimizing the discomfort and anxiety of our feline friends.
 For more information about what makes cat-friendly practices the best for your pet, please visit CatVets.com or view this PDF brochure.

 We understand that bringing your cat to the veterinarian can be a stressful experience for both you and your cat.
 We are devoted to providing the best care for your cat and creating a positive experience for you and your cat.

 Our Promise to You and Your Cat: Our premises are of a good clinical standard.
 Our staff are knowledgeable about and understand cats.
 Our staff have a gentle, caring and empathetic approach to handling cats.
 Our practice has a cat friendly waiting room and examination rooms.
 Our practice has the ability to hospitalize cats in a comfortable setting to meet their unique needs.

 Read about Getting Your Cat to the Veterinarian, a brochure with tips for reducing the stress of veterinary visits for you and your cat.